KernelTuner/kernel_tuner/latest/_sources/design.rst.txt

 and benchmarks configurations using a single sequential Python process.
 Other runners are foreseen in future releases.

-The runners are implemented on top of a high-level *Device Interface*, which wraps all the functionality for compiling and benchmarking kernel configurations based on the low-level *Device Function Interface*.
+The runners are implemented on top of the core, which implements a high-level *Device Interface*, which wraps all the functionality for compiling and benchmarking kernel configurations based on the low-level *Device Function Interface*.
 Currently, we have
-four different implementations of the device function interface, which basically abstracts the different backends into a set of simple functions such as ``ready_argument_list`` which allocates GPU memory and moves data to the GPU, and functions like ``compile``, ``benchmark``, or ``run_kernel``.
+five different implementations of the device function interface, which basically abstracts the different backends into a set of simple functions such as ``ready_argument_list`` which allocates GPU memory and moves data to the GPU, and functions like ``compile``, ``benchmark``, or ``run_kernel``.
 The functions in the core are basically the main building blocks for implementing runners.

+The observers are explained in :ref:`observers`.

-At the bottom, three of the backends are shown.
+At the bottom, the backends are shown.
-PyCUDA and PyOpenCL are for tuning either CUDA or OpenCL kernels.
+PyCUDA, CuPy, cuda-python and PyOpenCL are for tuning either CUDA or OpenCL kernels.
-A relatively new addition is the Cupy backend based on Cupy for tuning CUDA kernels using the NVRTC compiler.
 The C
 Functions implementation can actually call any compiler, typically NVCC or GCC is used.
+There is limited support for tuning Fortran kernels.
-This backend was created not just to be able to tune C functions, but mostly to tune C functions that in turn launch GPU kernels.
+This backend was created not just to be able to tune C functions, but in particular to tune C functions that in turn launch GPU kernels.

 The rest of this section contains the API documentation of the modules discussed above.
 For the documentation of the user API see the :doc:`user-api`.

 Strategies